 The so-called ‘Amazons’ pertain to the warrior-women generally associated with Greek mythology.
 Now according to Herodotus, beyond sensationalized storytelling and mythology, these women were related to the Scythians and came from the geographical region of Sarmatia (present-day Ukraine).
 And much to his credit, modern archaeologists have been able to unveil actual pieces of evidence that directly point to how women (or for that matter – warrior women) played a significant role in Scythian raids and conquests.

-The Scythian proclivity for marijuana (and cannabis) was nigh legendary – as attested by even ancient sources.
+The Scythian proclivity for cannabis was nigh legendary – as attested by even ancient sources.
 Herodotus mentioned –

 After the burial…they set up three poles leaning together to a point and cover them with woolen mats…They make a pit in the center beneath the poles and throw red-hot stones into it… they take the seed of the hemp and creeping under the mats they throw it on the red-hot stones, and being thrown, it smolders and sends forth so much steam that no Greek vapour-bath could surpass it.
 The Scythians howl in their joy at the vapor-bath.